-While Indiana sports betting activity increased during last month, revenue did not see a proportional growth.
-In May, taxable adjusted gross revenue (AGR) decline for the Indiana sportsbooks.
+While Indiana sports betting activity increased last month, revenue did not see a proportional growth.
+In May, taxable adjusted gross revenue (AGR) declined for the Indiana sportsbooks.
 It was $18.9 million, down 6.1% from April’s AGR of $20.1 million.

 The declining taxable AGR inevitably shrank the state’s share in tax to $1.79 million in May, dipping 6.1% from April’s $1.91 million.

 Basketball Attracted Most Bets

 Basketball was the favorite sport among Indiana bettors, who wagered $82 million on the game throughout May.
 NBA Playoffs were a major reason that swelled basketball handle for the month.

 Baseball was the second-most wager-on sport, attracting $50.5 million worth of bets.